AnHan42/MultiAgent_DataLeakage/README.md

 This project is a multi-agent AI-powered medical booking tool built using Google's Agent Development Kit (ADK).
 It showcases how intelligent agents can coordinate to book medical appointments while giving out first-aid advices.
 It simulates one agent crawling the web and interacting with a malicious website.
 Optionally, a Security Agent can be used to defend against data leakage.
 Streamlit is used for the UI, and FastAPI is used for the Agent communication and respond with structured JSON outputs.

+This project is built on top of https://github.com/AashiDutt/Google-Agent-Development-Kit-Demo

 ## Workflow

 This medical booking tool demonstrates a modular, orchestrated agent workflow: